mehgellan/streetsmart/README.md

 #### Planned Features
 - Google Maps API to show location of art pieces around San Francisco
+- Auth admin to handle Update and Delete
 - Full CRUD for both databases
 - Cleaner, more professional styling
 - More complete database of art pieces